Skip to content

 Important Information

-Cold plunge systems featured in this guide are intended for general wellness and educational purposes only.
+The immersion systems featured in this guide are high-performance appliances intended for environmental conditioning and educational purposes only.
 They are not medical devices and are not intended to diagnose, treat, cure, or prevent any medical condition.
-Information provided on this page is for informational purposes only and should not be considered medical advice.
-Always follow manufacturer instructions and consult a qualified professional if you have questions about suitability or use.
+Information provided is for technical reference only and does not constitute professional health guidance.
+Always follow manufacturer safety instructions regarding electrical and water management